-Swiftwater Safety courses are highly recommended by CKS Online and are offered throughout the year with various agencies around the country.
-These Swiftwater safety classes are hands on, and students spend a ton of time in the water.
+Swiftwater Safety courses are highly recommended by CKS Online and are available year-round through various agencies across the country.
+These hands-on classes immerse students in real-world river scenarios, spending significant time in the water to develop essential rescue skills.

 - PFD (Rescue PFD preferred)